smallworlnd/LNnodeInsight/README.md

 # Lightning Network node insight
-An `R` Shiny application to interact with Lightning Network graph data, as shown at https://LNnodeInsight.com.
+An `R` Shiny application to interact with Lightning Network graph data.

 # Dependencies
 This application runs on `R` version 4.0.5 with the following package dependencies installed from CRAN: